maziqbal/NodeJS-Angular-CRUD-App/README.md

   --------------------------------------------------------

-  ## Front End
+  # Angular Front End application

   Front end application is developed using Angular and Material CSS.
-With core component app has a
+  App has:

   ### User Component
     User compnent has 4 files